nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

+* Small snippets of code written with the help of AI tool (can be found in `PersonListPanel.java` and `ShortcutSettings.java`).
 * {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

 --------------------------------------------------------------------------------------------------------------------